 Campers will have limited use of the telephone while at Seven Mountains.
-A camp phone is provided in the Camp Office for emergencies.
-The phone number for Seven Mountains Scout Camp is (814) 364-1017.
-We only have one line of service.
+The only phone currently available at camp is the Ranger's cell phone that is typically used for emergencies.
+The phone number is (717) 363-6664.
 It is important to keep this line open as much as possible for emergency reasons.